Timer and Profiler Units

 min, and avg summary can be disabled by setting the runtime parameter

-to false.
+Timers/writeStatSummary to false.
 In addition, each process can

-write its summary to its own file named timer_summary_<process id>
+write its summary to its own file named timer_summary_<process id>.

 To prohibit each process from writing its summary to its own file, set

-the runtime parameter Timers/eachProcWritesSummary
+the runtime parameter Timers/eachProcWritesSummary to false.

 Tau

-we add an alternative Timers
+In |flashx|3.1 we add an alternative Timers implementation which

-is designed to be used with the Tau
+is designed to be used with the Tau framework

 (http://acts.nersc.gov/tau/).
-Here, we use Tau
+Here, we use Tau API calls to time the

-labeled code sections (marked by Timers_start
+|flashx| labeled code sections (marked by Timers_start and

-).
-After running the simulation, the Tau
+Timers_stop).
+After running the simulation, the Tau profile

-contains timing information for both |flashx|
+contains timing information for both |flashx| labeled code sections

 and all individual subroutines / functions.
 This is useful because fine